MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client.md

 Learn how to [install and get started with Microsoft R Client](r-client-get-started.md).

-## How R Client differs from R Server
+## How do you use R Client

 Microsoft R Server and Microsoft R Client offer virtually identical packages, but each one targets different scenarios.
 R Client is intended for data scientists who create solutions that run locally.
 R Server is commercial software that runs on a range of platforms, at much greater scale, with infrastructure for handling major workloads, on client-server topologies that support remote access over authenticated connections.

-You can learn and develop on R Client, and then migrate your work to R Server or execute it remotely on an R Server whenever you need the scale, support, and infrastructure of an operationalized server.
+You can work with R Client standalone.
+You can also use it with R Server, where you learn and develop on R Client, and then migrate your work to R Server or execute it remotely on an R Server whenever you need the scale, support, and infrastructure of an operationalized server.

 ## Compatibility with R Server